WinDerek/awesome-multi-armed-bandit/README.md

 A curated list of resources about **multi-armed bandit** (**MAB**).

-> Attention: this repository is still under construction! :construction:
->
-> If you have any ideas for this repository, please create a new issue. :raised_hands:

 ## Introduction

 The multi-armed bandit problem is a classic **reinforcement learning** problem that exemplifies the exploration-exploitation tradeoff dilemma.